peschinskiy/peschinskiy.github.io/_posts/2025-04-05-remapping-windows-and-mac-keyborads.md

 ## Goal

 As a long-term Windows and Linux user, I was very accustomed to traditional PC-style keyboards.
-However, the Mac keyboard turned out to be surprisingly convenient—even after decades of using something else.
+However, the Mac keyboard turned out to be surprisingly convenient - even after decades of using something else.
 So, my goal was to mimic the Mac keyboard layout in Windows 11 as closely as possible, with minimal remapping on the Mac side.
 Ideally, the list of remappings in Windows should be as short as possible, reusing existing keys and shortcuts wherever appropriate.

 ---